chapmj/Potbelly-DeviceSimulator/README.md

 Potbelly-DeviceSimulator is designed to simulate medical devices.
 It can respond appropriately to requests and log data received.

 ### App-Server
 **App-Server.py** is provided as a shim to run the simulated device.
 It will open a socket and loop waiting for data to be received.
-Optionally, a sample ID number can be provided as an argument to product Manufacturer record messages.
+Optionally, a sample ID number can be provided as an argument to generate Manufacturer record messages.

 **Example:**